nadirhierro/nadirhierro/README.md

 My name is Nadir Hierro and I live in Argentina

--  I’m currently working on an University as an administrative
+-  I’m a Full Stack Developer (NodeJs)
--  I’m currently learning Full Stack Web Development at Coderhouse
+-  I’m currently working at an University
 -  I'm also a musician